thacherT1D/webdevstuff/Q3/README.md

 Finally, week 5 will bring you to another group project week!

 ## Week 1
+Monday: Q2 Project Presentations
+Tuesday / Wednesday: Q2 Assessment
+Thursday: Begin Angular Curriculum

-For weeks 1-3, you will be working through this [Angular Curriculum](https://learn.galvanize.com/content/gSchool/angular-curriculum/master/readme.md).
+From this point, through week 3, you will be working through this [Angular Curriculum](https://learn.galvanize.com/content/gSchool/angular-curriculum/master/readme.md).
 It is self-paced, but the goal is to get to (or past) the specified target by the end of each week.

-Target: Complete Unit 10
+Week 1 Target: Complete Unit 10

 ## Week 2
 [Angular Curriculum](https://learn.galvanize.com/content/gSchool/angular-curriculum/master/readme.md)

-Target: Complete Unit 20
+Week 2 Target: Complete Unit 20
 ## Week 3
 [Angular Curriculum](https://learn.galvanize.com/content/gSchool/angular-curriculum/master/readme.md)

-Target: Complete Unit 40
+Week 3 Target: Complete Unit 40

 ## Week 4
 Unfamiliar environments